emqx/cloud-docs/en_US/shadow_service/feature.md

 ### Usage Statistics
 The statistics are real-time usage for coordinate point times.
+In 1 hour chart, it will show the system invocations which is invoked in every 5 minutes for connection check.
+The system invacations will not be counted in billed invocations.

 ![chart](./_assets/device_shadow_12.png)

-## Shadow List
+## Shadow Model List
-In the shadow list you can create, edit, and delete shadow models, and import custom shadow models in bulk via CSV files.
+In the shadow model list you can create, edit, and delete shadow models, and import custom's shadow models in bulk via CSV files.

 ![list](./_assets/shadow_list.png)